crutchcorn/WMIControl/README.md

 # WMIControl
 [![Code Climate](https://codeclimate.com/github/crutchcorn/WMIControl/badges/gpa.svg)](https://codeclimate.com/github/crutchcorn/WMIControl)
 ## Preface
+At it's current state, the program is only able to use WMI to scan Windows machines into a central database for asset tracking.

+### Roadmap

 This project's goals are to create a sort of "control center".
-This would include WMI scanner, asset management medium, and management software, and more.
+This would include:
+- WMI Scanner
+- SNMP Scanner
+- Asset Management Web GUI
+- Asset Control Web GUI

+And more

+Though the program is only currently able to do WMI Scanning via the CLI, the code in order to control those machines have been written but are not exposed to the CLI tool.

 ## Installation
 ### Prereqs: